Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 The broad range of this book encompasses analgesics, antiasthmatics, antidepressants, heart and circulatory drugs, vitamins and herbal supplements, and more.
-Topics in chemotherapy and substance abuse are covered, as are research issues, including clinical trial design and ethical considerations.
+Topics in chemotherapy and substance abuse are also covered, as are research issues, including clinical trial design and ethical considerations.

 - Uses an evidence-based approach for therapeutics during pregnancy